-Scalable Cohort Construction for Patient-level Predictive Modeling Hang Su, BS1, Sherry Yan, Ph.D2, Walter (Buzz) F. Stewart, PhD, MPH2, Jimeng Sun, Ph.D1 1Georgia Institute of Technology, Atlanta, GA, USA, 2Sutter Health, Walnut Creek, CA, USA
+Scalable Cohort Construction for Patient-level Predictive Modeling Hang Su, BS1, Sherry Yan, Ph.D2, Walter (Buzz) F. Stewart, PhD, MPH2, Jimeng Sun, Ph.D1 Georgia Institute of Technology, Atlanta, GA, USA, 2Sutter Health, Walnut Creek, CA, USA

 Abstract Cohort construction, which aims at finding suitable subjects for a study, is the essential first step for clinical predictive modeling.
-Existing tools that leverage SQL and relational databases are suffering from significant performance issues especially when the underlying data volume is large.
+Existing tools that leverage SQL and relational databases is suffering from significant performance issues especially when the underlying data volume is large.
 There are two main challenges in cohort construction: 1) flexible and intuitive programming interface to describe complex criteria for the cohort, and 2) efficient computation for extracting the cohort from observational data.
-To address these challenges, we proposed a flexible domain specific language (DSL) for defining cohorts and developed a simple and efficient intermediate patient representation for supporting parallel cohort construction.
+To address these challenges, we propose a flexible domain specific language (DSL) for defining cohorts and develop a simple and efficient intermediate patient representation for supporting parallel cohort construction.
 We demonstrated the expressive power of the DSL using cohort construction for epilepsy refractory patient prediction as an example.

-Introduction Rich health delivery and patient health profile contained in electronic healthcare records (EHR) brings new opportunities for secondary usage of healthcare data and make data-driven prediction possible.
-Predictive modeling based on those observational data also benefits from the large EHR data.
-However, challenges also come along with increasing data volume and heterogeneity natural of EHR data, and efficiency becomes one of key components to evaluate predictive modeling.
-Cohort construction1, as the first step of predictive modeling process, consumes all available data and output eligible patients.
-The standard methodology for cohort construction often requires researchers to interact intensively with patient data stored in relational databases such as one using OMOP CDM by using query tools like OHDSI Circe2 to extract the relevant patients and extra processes to identify outcome, and index date1 (a date when corresponding prediction is made for a given patient).
+Introduction Increased adoption of electronic healthcare records (EHR) system brings new opportunities for secondary usage of healthcare data like observational studies.
+Predictive modeling studies from observational data as one kind of observational study that are benefiting from the large EHR data.
+Cohort construction1, as the first step of predictive modeling process, takes all available patient data as input and output eligible patients with their prediction targets and index dates1 (a date when corresponding prediction is made for a given patient).
+The standard methodology for cohort construction often requires researchers to interact intensively with patient data stored in relational databases such as one using OMOP CDM by using query tools like OHDSI Circe2 to extract the relevant patients and their corresponding target, and index date.
 Traditional method suffers huge inefficiency due to following reasons: 1) relational data model by design is not suitable to succinctly describe complex cohort definitions3, which leads to complicated and unreadable SQL expressions; 2) observational data is longitudinal in nature but most relational database management system (RDBMS) lacks efficient query support for temporal operations; 3) cohort definition, which is often iteratively updated as the study progress, demands an efficient computation for extracting corresponding cohort from various patients.

 In this work, we proposed to use an intermediate patient centric data model that combines idea from data warehouse (DW) and NoSQL database.
 We encode all the patient information (e.g., diagnoses, medications and procedures) into events and group all events by patients and ordered by time.
 The proposed data format can be easily compressed and stored in parallel storage system such as HDFS.
 Because the proposed model is quite simple, we can easily convert EHR data into the proposed format.
-Based on proposed data model, we designed a general strategy to specify eligibility criteria and identify prediction outcome, index.
+Based on proposed data model, we designed a general strategy to identify prediction target, index and specify eligibility criteria.
 Instead of using SQL to define cohort, we developed succinct and flexible domain specific language (DSL) with great expressive power.
 By storing the proposed data model on HDFS, we implement cohort construction using Apache Spark to improve the computation efficiency.